-8.1.
+9.1.
 Frequency

-Last updated: 8-04-2024 WQPHN Board Charter 2024 The Board will meet regularly enough to discharge its responsibilities.
+The Board will meet regularly enough to discharge its responsibilities.
 Additional meetings may be scheduled as directed by the Chair or otherwise as necessary to discharge the duties and functions of the Board.
 In addition to Board meetings, the Board shall ensure that the meetings of Board Committees and Advisory Councils are convened (and attended by Directors where appropriate) - preferably before Board meetings - to enable the Committees and Councils to provide reports to the Board.

 In order to provide an even distribution of work over the next year, the Company Secretary shall at the last Board meeting of the calendar year, present to the Board a proposed schedule of meeting dates (including the proposed location) and accompanying work plan for the next calendar year for all Board, and Board Committee meetings.
+The Board will aim to have at least two face to face meetings in region each calendar year.

-8.2.
-Attendance and voting
+9.2.
+Attendance and Voting